Autodesk-Forge/forge-bim360-issues/README.md

 },
 ```

+Run the app.
+Open `http://localhost:3000` to view your files.
+It may be required to **Enable my BIM 360 Account** (see app top-right).
+Click on

 ## Deployment

 To deploy this application to Heroku, the **Callback URL** for Forge must use your `.herokuapp.com` address.
 After clicking on the button below, at the Heroku Create New App page, set your Client ID, Secret and Callback URL for Forge.